 Rating of Glue-Down vs Floating Cork Floors

 Similar to design preference, type and rating are also key considerations when selecting a WE Cork floor collection.
 This takes us to the left side of the brain, where the practical choice begins with either glue-down cork flooring or floating cork flooring.
 Both types are great for residential use, but as the chart below indicates, glue-down products are rated for full commercial use.
-Although floating floors are only rated for light commercial use, their industry-preferred Uniclic locking system allows them to be installed virtually anywhere with ease.
+Although floating floors are only rated for light commercial use (with the exception of Serenity), their industry-preferred Uniclic locking system allows them to be installed virtually anywhere with ease.

 All Things Considered

 In addition to type and rating, form and finish can also be key considerations for which is the best cork flooring for an install.
 The chart below combines all of these important factors, and provides recommendations for each collection:

 |Classic||Glue-down||Tile||Unfinished or Greenshield||Full commercial or residential||Bathrooms, not basements*.
 Commercial applications such as churches, libraries, educational buildings and hotels.
 At or above grade.|

 |Corkoleum||Glue-down||Roll||Unfinished||Full commercial or residential||Home gyms.
 Bathrooms and all other rooms; not basements*.
 Boats, RVs, custom jets, airplanes, and buses.
 Commercial applications such as churches, libraries, educational buildings and hotels.
 At or above grade.|

 |Avant Garde||Floating||Plank||Greenshield||Light commercial or residential||All rooms including basements; typically not full bathrooms**.|